 Buying miles to top up an account could be a good move at 1.81 cents/mile but buying all the miles you need to book an award would be folly.

 Flying Blue sells its miles through Points.com so there’s no scope to earn a travel/airline bonus by using a credit card that offers bonus points for shopping in those categories.
-This means that this is a good opportunity to use a credit card on which you’re working towards a welcome bonus (e.g. the fantastic new 80,000 point bonus that now comes with the Chase Sapphire Preferred Card)…
+This means that this is a good opportunity to use a credit card on which you’re working towards a welcome bonus (e.g. the great bonus that now comes with the Chase Sapphire Preferred® Credit Card)…

 If you’re planning to buy miles to use for regular Flying Blue awards you’re probably going to struggle to get good value out of this sale and I’d advise you to think again.
 If, on the other hand, you’re thinking of buying miles to top up an account to book an award that’s available right now, buying miles in this sale could be a good deal.